PowerDNS/pdns/docs/appendices/FAQ.rst

 Operational
 -----------

-The ADDITIONAL is section different than bind's answer, why?
+The ADDITIONAL is section different than BIND's answer, why?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 My server is not answering with a verbose "ADDITIONAL SECTION" that includes A records for the namservers of the domain queried
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Powerdns by default does not 'trust' other zones in its own database.
+The PowerDNS Authoritative Server by default does not 'trust' other zones in its own database.
-You may want to add :ref:`setting-out-of-zone-additional-processing` to ``yes`` in your configuration to tell him to do so.
+You may want to add :ref:`setting-out-of-zone-additional-processing` to ``yes`` in your configuration to tell it to do so.
-If the domain your nameservers are in is known to the backend it will now include them into the additional section.
+If the domain your nameservers are in are known to the backend they will now be included in the additional section.

 PowerDNS does not give authoritative answers, how come?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^